 My livestreams take place with a truly gorgeous sea and sky backdrop, and a great shot to do is the sky.
 I set up a static zoom shot of the sunset that was happening in the top left of my wide shot, and had the software slowly zoom out from that to the full shot of me and my gear, and it looked great.

 Worth knowing that the overall resolution is 1080, so if you’re broadcasting in 1080 and you zoom, you’re going to get image quality loss.
 Doesn’t really matter for people viewing on phones, but anyone watching you on YouTube on their 60″ TVs will notice.
 Then again, they’ll probably notice all the livestreaming compression applied by your platform too, before any of that.

 The camera system does have other features and settings.
-You can use it as an NDI camera with laptop streaming software (meaning it’ll work over ethernet – with an optional adaptor – or on WiFi as part of a laptop-based broadcast system), which I actually did on one of our studio broadcasts, and it worked great over just WiFi for that. (there is an optional Ethernet adaptor you van get for it, although I suspect any USB-C-to-Ethernet adaptor would work).
+You can use it as an NDI camera with laptop streaming software (meaning it’ll work over ethernet – with an optional adaptor – or on WiFi as part of a laptop-based broadcast system), which I actually did on one of our studio broadcasts, and it worked great over just WiFi for that.
+There is an optional Ethernet adaptor you can get for it, although I suspect any USB-C-to-Ethernet adaptor would work.

 It also works as a webcam app, wireless with a laptop utility from Mevo (Mac only at the moment), or wired without the need for separate software.
 By the way, there are built-in microphones to capture stereo sound, not that you’d use them for DJing of course – there’s even a mic app to turn your phone into the unit’s microphone.
 Again, I didn’t use this.

 One interesting feature is the auto-pilot mode – it’ll track faces AND make live edits for you, tracking and cutting to where the movement is in a shot.
 I didn’t try this on a live DJ broadcast – but it looks pretty cool and I might.

 The subscription option